 After pitcher Sandy Koufax had to retire prematurely after the 1966 season because of arthritis, the Dodgers lost their formerly dominant position.
 Then in the late 1970s, they won the NL pennant two times, but lost to the Yankees in the World Series both times.
 The Dodgers got their revenge in 1981 with a fourth world championship for L.A., and yet again in 1988 under manager Tommy Lasorda, made famous by Kirk Gibson's pinch-hit home run in Game 1.
 Propelled by the arm of multiple Cy Young Award pitcher Clayton Kershaw, the Dodgers won the NL pennant in both 2017 and 2018, but lost the World Series both times -- to (respectively) the Houston Astros and the Boston Red Sox, and in both cases with the deciding game at home in Dodger Stadium.

 The only significant change during the 1990s was upgrading the playing surface to "Prescription Athletic Turf."
 Also, the warning tracks were covered with a rubbery surface.
-In 2000 the Dodgers followed along with the trend of putting fans closer to the infield by adding several rows of box seats between the two dugouts, thus shortening the distance behind home plate from 75 feet to about 55 feet.
+In 2000 the Dodgers followed along with the trend of putting fans closer to the infield by adding several rows of box seats between the two dugouts, thus shortening the distance behind home plate from 75 feet to 57 feet.
 Three more rows of seats were added between the dugouts and the foul poles as well.
 At about the same time the lower sections of the pavilion on either side of the center field gap were covered with black tarp to enlarge the "batter's eye" background.